jonathanking/sidechainnet/README.md

 ```

 ### Loading SidechainNet with PyTorch DataLoaders
-The `load` function can also be used to load SidechainNet data as a dictionary of torch.utils.data.DataLoader` objects.
+The `load` function can also be used to load SidechainNet data as a dictionary of `torch.utils.data.DataLoader` objects.
 PyTorch `DataLoaders` make it simple to iterate over dataset items for training machine learning models.
 This method is recommended for using SidechainNet data with PyTorch.

 By default, the provided `DataLoader`s use a custom batching method that randomly generates batches of proteins of similar length.
 For faster training, it generates larger batches when the average length of proteins in the batch is small, and smaller batches when the proteins are large.
 The probability of selecting small-length batches is decreased so that each protein in SidechainNet is included in a batch with equal probability.
 See `dynamic_batch_size` and `collate_fn` arguments for more information on modifying this behavior.
-In the example below, `model_input` is a collated Tensor containing sequence and PSSM information as described in the original ProteinNet paper.
+In the example below, `model_input` is a collated Tensor containing sequence and PSSM information.

 ```python
 >>> dataloaders = scn.load(casp_version=12, with_pytorch="dataloaders")